-- ♦ Prepare an integrated marketing communications plan - Submit a strategic marketing plan for an established business - Select a target market for a specific product, apply consumer data to identify market segments, and develop a marketing mix strategy for those segments - Analyze a real-world marketing situation as presented in a case study - Defend and support marketing recommendations in a formal written document
+- · Prepare an integrated marketing communications plan - · Submit a strategic marketing plan for an established business - · Select a target market for a specific product, apply consumer data to identify market segments, and develop a marketing mix strategy for those segments - · Analyze a real-world marketing situation as presented in a case study - Defend and support marketing recommendations in a formal written document

 A degree with a major in marketing requires the successful completion of 120 credits of coursework, including 36 credits for the major; 41 credits in general education requirements; and 43 credits in the minor, electives, and other degree requirements.
 At least 18 credits in the major must be earned in upper-level courses (numbered 300 or above).
 See p.
-67 for information on overall degree requirements.
+71 for information on overall degree requirements.

-Note: Related requirements for the major are listed under general education and/or elective courses (indicated by ♦)
+Note: Related requirements for the major are listed under general education and/or elective courses.

-BMGT 110 Introduction to Business Management (3)
+BMGT 110 Introduction to Business and Management (3)

 ACCT 301 Accounting for Nonaccounting Managers (3)

 BMGT 496 Business Ethics (3)

 MRKT 310 Marketing Principles (3)

-MRKT 354 Integrated Marketing Communication (3)
+MRKT 354 Integrated Marketing Communications (3)

 MRKT 395 Managing Customer Relationships (3)

 MRKT 410 Consumer Behavior (3)

 MRKT 412 Marketing Research (3)

 MRKT 454 Global Marketing (3)

 MRKT 457 Digital Marketing (3)

 MRKT 314 Nonprofit Marketing (3)

 or any MRKT course

 MRKT 495 Strategic Marketing Management (3)

+Since some recommended courses fulfill more than one requirement, substituting courses for those listed may require you to take additional courses to meet degree requirements.
+Consult an advisor whenever taking advantage of other options.
+Information on alternate courses (where allowable) to fulfill general education requirements (in communications, arts and humanities, behavioral and social sciences, biological and physical sciences, mathematics, and interdisciplinary issues) may be found on p.
+70.

 LIBS 150 Introduction to Research (1) (to be taken in first 6 credits)

+Writing and Com munications Courses

-WRTG 101 Introduction to Writing (3) or WRTG 101S Introduction to Writing (3) WRTG 291 Research Writing (3)
+WRTG 111 Introduction to Academic Writing I (3) or other writing course

-History of the United States Since 1865 (3) or HIST 157
+WRTG 112 Introduction to Academic Writing II (3)

+SPCH 100 Foundations of Oral Communication (3) or other communication, writing, or speech course

+WRTG 391 Advanced Research Writing (3) or other advanced upper-level writing course

+Math Course

+STAT 200 Introduction to Statistics (3) (related requirement for the major)

+Arts and Human ities Courses

+HIST 125 Technological Transformations (3)

+or other arts and humanities course

+HUMN 100 Introduction to Humanities (3) or other arts and humanities course

+Behavioral and S Social Sciences Courses

-ECON 201 + Principles of Macroeconomics (3) (related requirement for the major)
+ECON 201 Principles of Macroeconomics (3) (related requirement for the major)

-ECON 203 ♦ Principles of Microeconomics (3)
+ECON 203 Principles of Microeconomics (3) (related requirement for the major)

+Biological and P hysical Sciences Courses

-BIOL 101 Concepts of Biology (3) and BIOL 102 Laboratory in Biology (1) or other science lecture and laboratory course(s)
+BIOL 101 Concepts of Biology (3)

+and BIOL 102 Laboratory in Biology (1) or NSCI 100 Introduction to Physical Science and NSCI 101 Physical Science Laboratory or other paired science lecture and laboratory courses taken in the same session

-STAT 200 ♦ Introduction to Statistics (3) (related requirement for the major)
+GEOL 100 Physical Geology (3)

+or other science lecture course

+Computing Cour ses

-IFSM 201 ♦ Concepts and Applications of Information Technology (3) (related requirement for the major)
+IFSM 201 Concepts and Applications of

+Information Technology (3)

+(related requirement for the major)

-IFSM 300 ♦ Information Systems in Organizations (3) (related requirement for the major)
+IFSM 300 Information Systems in Organizations (3) (related requirement for the major)